Club History

 The first Cup trial was won by Terry Gould and RTCh Wyrama Honey CDX.
 In the following 3 years, Bill Loftus visited from NSW and won the Cup with his champion, RTCh Kaemajae Tammy UD.
 You can read more about this great dog on the AWRC website in the Archives.
 The Kaemajae prefix was prominent in National results over the years.

-Some trialers came from the east when the National was here, and several hardy W.A. souls drove through the dust of the Nullabor to compete in the National over there.
+Some trialers came from the east when the National were here, and several hardy W.A. souls drove through the dust of the Nullabor to compete in the National over there.
 It was quite an adventure.
 Paddy says when he competed there with his Goldie once, his dog was chased by a field steward who thought it was a stray.
 He didn't know Goldies went in trials!
 Paddy's Goldie Bendy (RTCh Sundials Drummer Boy) was the first Golden Retriever in Australia to become a RTCh.
 Once when Tom Morris went over, his dog ate lots of kibble the night

 before, and couldn't compete in the National.